trinodb/trino.io/development/process.md

 8. Maintainer merges the pull request after final changes are accepted.

-    * Approval of a reviewing maintainer is required before a pull request can be merged.
-If a maintainer authors a pull request, another maintainer must approve it.
-    * Approvals and input from other reviewers are helpful for the decision of the maintainers, but not required.
-    * In the event that the maintainer team is divided on whether a particular contribution should be merged, the final decision is made by the [BDFLs](/development/roles.html) of the project.

 9. Maintainers organize a release to ship the next Trino version with your improvements.